Renormalization-group equations of the LEFT at two loops: dimension-five effects: Expansion of loop integrands and infrared rearrangement

 In the approach of \textit{global renormalization}, counterterms are identified with terms in the Lagrangian and constructed at the level of Green's function.
 Counterterm graphs, which cancel sub-divergences, are most conveniently obtained through shifts in the couplings $C \mapsto C + \delta C$ and multiplication with wave-function renormalization factors, which are performed after the perturbative expansion.
 The perturbative expansion is thus carried out in terms of the bare parameters.
 The counterterms that need to be explicitly inserted into counterterm diagrams are extracted from lower-loop Green's functions of both background and quantum fields.
 While the identification with terms in the Lagrangian provides a strong consistency check across different correlators, it can be cumbersome to perform these steps, in particular because the counterterms to sub-graphs with quantum fields involve class-IIb operators.
 The need to construct a potentially large number of gauge-variant operators (see, e.g., Ref.~\cite{Cirigliano:2020msr}) and to determine their counterterms is in contrast to the original motivation of the background-field method.

-These complications are avoided in the $\bar R$-operation~\cite{Collins:1984xc,Smirnov:1985yck,Chetyrkin:1984xa,Herzog:2017bjx}, which can be employed to automatically subtract sub-divergences from individual graphs.\footnote{The $R$-operation without the bar also adds the overall local counterterm, leading to a finite value.} It does so by identifying superficially divergent subgraphs and adding countergraphs.
+These complications are avoided in the $\bar R$-operation~\cite{Collins:1984xc,Smirnov:1985yck,Chetyrkin:1984xa,Herzog:2017bjx}, which can be employed to automatically subtract sub-divergences from individual graphs.\footnote{$\bar{R}$ only subtracts subdivergences, giving the local divergence. $R$ without the bar also adds the overall local counterterm, leading to a finite value.} It does so by identifying superficially divergent subgraphs and adding countergraphs.
 The countergraphs are obtained from the original graph by contracting the subgraph into a point and insertion of a counterterm, which is simply minus the divergence of $\bar R$ applied to the subgraph itself.

 At the two-loop order there are two generic topologies of Feynman diagrams contributing to 1PI Green's functions: the sunset and the figure-eight topologies with three and two possible sub-divergences, respectively.
 Schematically, the action of $\bar R$ is